AliceEHZz/OOP-TermProject/README.md

 Breakdown of Work: TBD

 Example below:
-March 9th (First Sprint Complete)
+Assigned March 3 (First Sprint)
-Amy Chan:
+Alice Lin:
-I worked on the following tasks:
+I work on the following tasks:

 1. <Insert Some Task Here> - This task is responsible for xyz functionality.
 2. <Insert Some Task Here> - This task is responsible for xyz functionality.